na-na-hi/renget/archive/how2playba.md

 	Go as far as you can in Normal missions, and when you hit a wall switch over to Hard mode and do the same.
 Stuck on both = time to sweep.

 ##Farmable units
+Thanks to hard missions, events, and the raid and pvp shops you're able to unlock and upgrade some of your students.

-For a 3* you need 120 shards to unlock the student.
+For a 3\* you need 120 shards to unlock the student.
 A hard node drops on average 1 shard every day, so it takes 4 months to unlock a student.

 >What hard nodes should I farm?
 ![hard nodes to farm](https://i.imgur.com/2tazpqW.png)